-1.13 Artistic Riding Areas
+1.16 Artistic Riding Areas

 Traditionally a gymnasium is used.
-Artistic competitions can also be held in an auditorium, if the stage is large enough.
+Artistic competitions are also possible in an auditorium, if the stage is large enough.
 If this is done, a gym must also be available for practice, and possibly for group competition.
 Gymnasiums used for competition should have enough room to set up two Individual and Pairs performing areas side by side.
 There must also be enough room for judges and spectators.
 Seating must be provided for spectators, and a practice area must be provided for riders.
 Ideally, this practice area would be in a separate gym.
-The practice area cannot be outdoors.
-In the event of rain, riders would have no place to warm up and exchange skills.
+The primary practice area cannot be outdoors, as wet or extreme weather would prevent riders from warming up and exchanging skills.
 If necessary, the practice area can be behind a curtain in the competition gym, or behind the spectator seating.
 Neither of these solutions is as desirable, due to the distraction that is unavoidably caused by riders using these areas.

 The gym or riding surface must be marked with the boundaries of all riding areas for individual and pairs events.
 In some facilities black tires, metal pedals, untaped wooden hockey sticks, etc. might not be allowed.
 The host must make sure the participants are informed of this in advance.
-All performing and practice areas must be in well-lit places that are protected from the weather.
+All performing and practice areas must be in well-lit places that are protected from the weather, or have fallback locations in case the weather is bad.

 It is very important that a good quality public address system be available for announcements, and to play competition music.
-Two CD players must be provided (one as a backup or test machine).
-These must be compatible with recordable CDs (CD-R).
-Duplicate players should also be provided for all other music formats specified by the host.
+At least two music-playing devices must be provided (one as a backup or test machine).
+These should be compatible with all the media types specified for the various events to be held there.

-1.14 Open Practice Area
+1.17 Open Practice Area

-An area with a smooth safe riding surface, sheltered from the weather, should be made available for all or part of the day on most or all days of the convention.
-This area to be used for non-competition events such as workshops, skills exchange and free practice.
+At least one area with a smooth safe riding surface, sheltered from the weather, should be made available for all or part of the day on most or all days of the convention.
+These areas are to be used for non-competition events such as workshops, skills exchange and free practice.

-1.15 Materials & Equipment
+1.18 Materials & Equipment

-The Host must supply all necessary materials and equipment to run the competitions, including stopwatches, starting posts and cones for the Obstacle Course.
-Don't forget the more obvious things, such as paper and writing materials, judging tables, basketballs, hockey sticks, etc.
+The Host must supply all necessary materials and equipment to run the competitions, such as a timing system, starting posts, cones for the IUF Slalom, etc. Don't forget the more obvious things, such as paper and writing materials, judging tables, printers, basketballs, hockey sticks, etc.

-1.16 Training Officials
+1.19 Training Officials

 As the rules state, competitions cannot be started until all key track and artistic officials have been trained and understand their tasks.
 For Racing, the Referee is in charge of making sure this happens.
 For Artistic events, the Chief Judge is in charge.
 The host must make sure there are plenty of copies of the rulebook for officials to study on the spot.
 Testing can consist of a simple verbal quiz, or anything the Referee or Chief judge deem appropriate.
 For certain artistic events, a minimum level of judging experience is required.
-See section 3.23.
+See section 3.8.